LIAAD/Time-Matters/README.md

 The first, is an internal self-defined rule-based approach developed in regex.
 The latter is a Python wrapper for the well-known Heideltime temporal tagger.

-To work with both within the Time-Matters package the following packages should be installed:
+To work with the Time-Matters package the following packages should be installed:
 ``` bash
 pip install git+https://github.com/JMendes1995/py_rule_based
 pip install git+https://github.com/JMendes1995/py_heideltime